-As a machinist, it’s vital that work is done to an acute level of accuracy.
+As a machinist, work must be done to an acute level of accuracy.
 The Conquest Industries Magnum 6-inch machine vise is a helpful tool to machinists because it’s precision-crafted.
 The vise is made almost perfectly square and parallel within .001”.
 This product also features a needle bearing for enhanced clamping power.
 The vise is crafted with a ductile iron body with 80,000 PSI of strength.
 It also features a flame-hardened bed for maximum durability and a nickel-plated steel screw for improved strength.
 This machinist vise is built to last and should stand up to hard use over time.

 The Hi Vise from Benchcrafted is designed for serious woodworkers looking for a reliable bench-top vise.
-This vise serves as a secure holding point for boards, dowels, and other wooden materials that you’re working on.
+This vise is a secure holding point for boards, dowels, and other wooden materials you’re working on.
 The set comes as a cluster of hardware, and you finish it off with your own hardwoods.

 This kit features a polished ACME screw for smooth performance, a shiny hub finished with black oxide, and a leather washer that helps minimize clinking during use.
 The vise slides smoothly and tightens evenly thanks to the Crisscross Nine clamp design.
 While using this vise, you can effectively lock wooden parts into position and work on them at waist height.
 It’s affordable to purchase, but you must be prepared to add on the body from hardwood to get this vise working.